 Design

-This Article reports on an audit study in which testers were recruited and trained to return non-receipted clothing items to retail stores in Chicago with a formal receipt requirement for returns.
-Nineteen testers—5 white females, 5 white males, 4 African-American females, and 5 African-American males—tried to return 203 items to 59 stores.
-The testers followed a uniform script and returned the items, unused and in their original packaging but without a receipt, to each of the audited stores.
+This Article reports on an audit study in which testers were recruited and trained to return non-receipted clothing items to retail stores in Chicago with formal receipt requirements for returns.
+Nineteen testers—five white females, five white males, four African-American females, and five African-American males—tried to return 203 items to 59 stores.
+The testers followed a uniform script and returned the items, unused and in their original packaging, but without a receipt, to each of the audited stores.

-All of the audited stores had return policies explicitly requiring receipts to make returns.
+All of the audited stores had return policies explicitly requiring receipts to be produced in order to make returns.
 The study focuses on the enforcement of “receipt required” return policies because they are both very common and strongly disliked by many consumers, who perceive them as an unnecessary burden.
-At the same time, sellers routinely require receipts for returns, mainly to protect themselves from shoplifters or from consumers trying to return items bought at a different store.
-This generates mixed incentives for sellers when it comes to enforcement: They want to weed out the “bad apples,” but they also have an incentive not to unnecessarily antagonize consumers.
-This is also a fruitful ground to study discrimination in the discretionary enforcement of contracts, because store clerks and managers are typically granted a significant degree of discretion to accept non-receipted returns.
+At the same time, sellers routinely require receipts for returns mainly to protect themselves from shoplifters or from consumers trying to return items purchased at a different store.
+This generates mixed incentives for sellers with respect to enforcement.
+They want to weed out the “bad apples” seeking to take advantage of lenient policies, but they also have an incentive not to unnecessarily antagonize honest consumers.
+The area of consumer returns is also a fruitful ground for studying discrimination in the discretionary enforcement of contracts because store clerks and managers are typically granted a significant degree of discretion about accepting non-receipted returns.

-In each store, testers attempted to return a clothing item that had been purchased in advance in its original packaging and condition, with tags attached, but without the receipt.
-They were instructed to wait in line until a store clerk became available and asked them what he or she could do for them.
-The testers were then instructed to say that they wanted to return the item, and to put the item in its original packaging on the counter.
-If the store clerk asked them why they wanted to return the item, testers were instructed to say that they realized they did not need it.
+In each store, testers attempted to return a clothing item that had been purchased in advance, in its original packaging and condition, with tags attached, but without the receipt.
+They were instructed to wait in line until a store clerk became available and ask the clerk what he or she could do for them.
+The testers were then instructed to say that they wanted to return the item, and to place the item, still in its original packaging, on the counter.
+If the store clerk asked them why they wanted to return the item, testers were instructed to say that they realized they did not need it after purchasing it.
 If asked for the receipt, testers would answer that they thought they had the receipt with them, but, after looking for it, they appeared to have lost it.
 They were then instructed to await the store clerk’s response.
 If the store clerk agreed to provide a refund, testers were instructed to accept the refund, thank the clerk, and leave the store.

-If, however, they were denied the return or were offered anything other than a refund (e.g., exchange or store credit), testers were instructed to ask to speak to a manager.
-Whether the store clerk refused to call a manager, identified as the manager, or called the manager, testers asked once again for a refund.
+If, however, testers were denied the return or were offered anything other than a refund (e.g., exchange or store credit), they were instructed to ask to speak to a manager.
+Whether the store clerk refused to call a manager, identified himself or herself as the manager, or called the manager, testers were to ask once again for a refund.
 If still denied a refund, testers would thank the clerk or manager and leave the store.
-After leaving each store, all testers filled out a detailed report, in which they described the outcomes of the attempted returns (see Appendix II).
+After leaving each store, all testers filled out a detailed report, describing the outcomes of the attempted returns (see Appendix II).

 Uniformity and Controls

-To provide confidence that the differences in outcomes are not driven by unobserved differences between testers, an attempt was made to reduce intertester variation and ensure uniformity in bargaining.
+To provide confidence that any differences in outcomes did not result from unobserved differences between testers, measures were taken to reduce intertester variation and ensure uniformity in bargaining.
 For this purpose, testers were recruited according to uniform criteria:

 Education: All testers were undergraduate students;

-Age: All testers were between 18 and 25 years old;
+Age: All testers were between 18- and 25-years-old.

-They were also instructed to wear similar attire and were trained to behave uniformly at the store:
+Testers were also instructed to wear similar attire and were trained to behave uniformly at the store:

 Attire: All testers were instructed to wear casual clothing during the audits (jeans and t-shirt);